-It is thought that approximately one quarter of the world population is infected with M. tuberculosis and has latent TB; around 1% of the world population is infected each year.
+It is thought that approximately one quarter of the world population has been exposed to M. tuberculosis, with the majority having latent TB infection; around 1% of the world population is infected each year.
 There were approximately 10 million new TB cases worldwide in 2017 (and 1.3 million deaths from the disease), a 2.6% decrease from 2016.
 The prevalence and absolute rate of TB is decreasing, and massive gains have been made over the last few decades.
 However, multi-drug-resistant tuberculosis (MDR-TB) poses a serious and increasing threat.

 MDR-TB typically occurs when ‘first-line’ antibiotic treatment courses are ceased or interrupted before the bacteria are fully eradicated.
 In these cases, what remains are often the most resilient forms of the bacterium—those with particularly impermeable cell walls.

 MDR-TB can also occur because bacteria cells express genes encoding for drug-modifying enzymes or because cells have mutated entirely.
 These resilient bacteria then replicate and can be transmitted just as with normal TB.
 That being said, there is evidence that MDR-TB outbreaks are less likely to arise in healthy populations, and are more common among the immunocompromised, such as HIV/AIDS patients.